ClementNerma/NightOS/docs/specs/applications/context.md

 # Application Context

 The _application context_ is a piece of data that is provided when the application starts.
+It indicates why the application was started and so what it is supposed to do.

 ## Execution Context